invertedv/testGo/docs/buildModel.md

   model.
 - scoring models.
 A scoring model is built on a binary target that, within a fixed time window, is 1 if an event occurs and 0 if not.
 The
-  <a href="https://github.com/invertedv/goMortgage/blob/master/scripts/prepayScore.gom" target="_blank" rel="noopener noreferrer" >delinquency</a>
+  <a href="https://github.com/invertedv/goMortgage/blob/master/scripts/prepayScore.gom" target="_blank" rel="noopener noreferrer" >prepay Score</a>
   model is an example.

 ### Model Type